mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 };
 ```

-We can see that we have path from `/a -> /b -> /c -> /a`, so basically, starting from `/a` we can reach `/a` again.
+We can see that we have the path `/a -> /b -> /c -> /a`, so basically, starting from `/a` we can reach `/a` again.
 In such case, we say that our graph has a cycle.

-Often, we want to sort the vertices of our graph based on the dependencies they have.
+Often, we want to sort the vertices of a graph based on the dependencies they have.
 For example, let's say that we have the following dependencies between three JavaScript files:

 ```ts
 // foo.js